Ashwini-AR/week-1-project/README.md

 # week-1-project
-This is my first git repository
+This is my first git repository.
+Author:Ashwini A R